tatuNo/city-bikes/README.md

 npm run cypress-open
 ```

 Database volumes are binded to api/database & api/database-dev.
-To reset database, delete volumes.
+To reset database, delete volumes and image and build new instance with docker compose.

 ## Features